ph81/11ty-portfolio/pages/about.md

 🤓 I've worked with Wordpress for years as a freelancer and hobbyist.
 🌎 I believe ethics and inclusion are key for a better internet.
 🏳️‍🌈 My pronouns are she/her.
-👽 The X-Files and Calvin & Hobbes are my pop culture references.
+👽 The X-Files, Doctor Who and Calvin & Hobbes are my pop culture references.
 🎵 Music enthusiast, sci-fi fan, comic-con goer, [podcaster](https://open.spotify.com/show/2MlSoLcA8DPnbbqKPer2se?si=mB-iolEVTFujRFS_Ykdo2g&dl_branch=1).
 💡 I built this site with [Eleventy](https://www.11ty.dev/).
 💜 Thanks for reading!